 The moment’s come.
 The bags are unpacked, the bed is made and pictures are on the wall.
-It’s time to say good-bye.
+It’s time to say goodbye to your new college student.
 In your stomach, you feel an odd mixture of pride and joy, anxiety, and sentimentality.

-As a parent, you’ve spent the last 18 years raising your child to be ready for these first steps into life in their own.
+As a parent, you’ve spent the last 18 years raising your child to be ready for these first steps into life on their own.
 And you did a great job – otherwise, they wouldn’t be here.
-Still, you’ll want to make sure they’re fully protected as they sail off with their wishes, dreams and hopes.
+Still, you’ll want to make sure they’re fully protected as they sail off with their wishes, dreams, and hopes.

 When it comes to your college student’s insurance needs, there are a few points to consider.

-You might think that if your student goes away to school and doesn’t take a car, you can drop him from your auto policy and save some extra money.
+You might think that if your student goes away to college and doesn’t take a car, you can drop him from your auto insurance policy to save some extra money.

 Homeowner’s or Renter’s Insurance

-If your child continues to live in your household, her belongings are covered under your policy.
+If your new student continues to live in your household, her belongings are covered under your policy.

 If your child stays in a dorm room on campus and you, the parents, have renter’s or homeowner’s insurance for your home, your insurance policy will extend to cover her belongings, up to a 10% limit of your personal property coverage.
 Ask yourself if you need additional coverage to insure expensive items like jewelry, musical instruments, or certain sports equipment.